Strategy

 No Plan for Counter-Claims

-You reveal as Sheriff.
-Immediately, a Mafia member says "No, I'm the Sheriff."
+You reveal as Seer.
+Immediately, a Werewolf says "No, I'm the Seer."
 Now it's your word against theirs, and the town has no way to know who's telling the truth.

 Fix: Before you reveal, prepare for the counter-claim.
-Have specific, verifiable details ready: "I checked Player A on night one (not Mafia) and Player B on night two (Mafia).
-Player B voted against Player C on day one, which matches Mafia trying to eliminate a Citizen."
+Have specific, verifiable details ready: "I checked Player A on night one (not a Werewolf) and Player B on night two (Werewolf).
+Player B voted against Player C on day one, which matches a Werewolf trying to eliminate a Villager."
 Make your case detailed enough that a fake claim can't match it.

 Mistakes the Doctor Makes